 They often come up with something, thru their investigations that had not been common knowledge before.
-They can report on a situation which scientists had no idea about.
+They can report on a situation which scientists did not know about.
 All this is possible because of the network of thousands of extra eyes that observe their surroundings.

 As in Europe, Spain has advanced and become more democratic in its form of investigation.
 The public science observatory was founded by Ibercivis with financing from the Spanish Science and Technology Foundation.
-Since 2011 more than 200 projects have been registered and more than 50.000 people have participated.
+Since 2011 over 200 projects have been registered and over 50.000 people have taken part.

 Many and unusual projects

 There are a large variety of projects available.
 Counting the sunspots, documenting when suicidal behavior is observed on the internet, observing the Iberian Wolf and counting how many there are, informing on the effects of earthquakes, observations on plagues and reporting wildfires.
-Even reporting bad smells world-wide.
-The list is much longer but I think this will give you an idea of the different projects people collaborate with.
+Even reporting foul smells worldwide.
+The list is much longer, but I think this will give you an idea of the different projects people collaborate with.